Namal Rajapaksa: Early life and family

 Rajapaksa was born on 10 April 1986.
 He is the son of Mahinda Rajapaksa and Shiranthi (née Wickremesinghe).
 He has two younger brothers – Yoshitha and Rohitha.
 His paternal grandfather Don Alwin Rajapaksa was a member of parliament and Minister of Agriculture and Land in Wijeyananda Dahanayake's government.

 Rajapaksa was educated at S. Thomas' College, Mount Lavinia, where he captained the school's 1st XV rugby team.
-After school Rajapaksa joined Cardiff University to study law.
+After school, Rajapaksa attended Cardiff University to study law.
 He then went to City University London from where he graduated in September 2009 with a third-class degree law degree.

 Rajapaksa then joined Sri Lanka Law College to qualify as an attorney at law.
-He sat the college's preliminary exam in October 2009 and passed with second class honours.
+He sat for the college's preliminary exam in October 2009 and passed with second-class honours.
 It was alleged that Rajapaksa sat the exam in a special cubicle that was set aside for him and the college's principal accompanied him.

 In December 2010, several media sources reported that Rajapaksa had allegedly received preferential treatment during his final examination at Sri Lanka Law College.
 A fellow law student, Thushara Jayarathna, alleged that Rajapaksa had been given a separate room along with an internet enabled computer, later filing a complaint with the Law College examination system, Keselwaththa police station and the Supreme Court.

 Media and NGO sources reports that Jayarathna's complaints were largely ignored or rejected, although he appeared before the college authorities early in January 2011.
 After the incident, sources reported that Jayarathna had been allegedly abducted and beaten up by the police, and that he also received multiple death threats traced to the police and the college.

 According to the principal of the college, an investigation had been held but it concluded that the allegations "were based on hearsay" and "unfounded".
 Although the official investigation didn't find anything irregular, the threats against Jayarathna have not been investigated.
 The Colombo Telegraph reported that the consequences of Jayarathna's reporting wasn't unusual and that he is one of several others who have been harassed or persecuted after filing complaints against the ruling family or the police.
-Chief Justice Asoka de Silva also questioned the investigation, saying "We have only one Law College in Sri Lanka.
+Chief Justice Asoka de Silva also questioned the investigation, saying "we have only one Law College in Sri Lanka.
 If there are suspicions over its credibility, it will affect the whole profession."

 Rajapaksa was sworn in as an attorney at law on 15 December 2011 in front of a panel of Supreme Court judges including Chief Justice Shirani Bandaranayake.